Lucew/changepoynt/README.md

 enables our algorithms to be part of the standard sklearn pipeline for preprocessing.

 # Quick Start <a id="quickstart"></a>
-If you want to start using the package right away, we recommend to use one of the singular spectrum transformation algorithms (SST).
+If you want to start using the package right away, we recommend using one of the singular spectrum transformation algorithms (SST).
 The first step is to install the package using pip.
 Then you can use the following example code:

 ```python